simjanos-dev/LinguaCafe/CONTRIBUTING.md

 #### Developer environment
 Follow these steps to setup your developer environment.

-**Step 1:** Run these commands to clone linguacafe into a dev folder:
+**Step 1:** Run these commands to clone LinguaCafe into a dev folder:
 ```
 git clone -b dev https://github.com/simjanos-dev/LinguaCafe.git linguacafe-dev